TIMOCOM-GmbH/playwright-essentials/README.md

 ### `helpers.ensureLoggedIn(page, { url?, timeout? }): Promise<void>`

-Wartet auf `networkidle` und optional, dass die URL dem `url`-Pattern entspricht.
+Waits for `networkidle` and optionally that the URL matches the provided `url` pattern.

-## Hinweise & Troubleshooting
+## Tips & troubleshooting

-- Node >= 18 empfohlen; ESM und CJS werden exportiert.
+- Node >= 18 recommended; ESM and CJS are exported.
-- Stelle sicher, dass `@playwright/test` und `playwright` nur einmal (im Consumer-Projekt) installiert sind.
+- Ensure `@playwright/test` and `playwright` are installed only once (in the consumer project).
-- Wenn du das Paket lokal entwickelst, nutze ein Tarball (`npm pack`) statt Symlink, um Versions-/Cache-Probleme zu vermeiden.
+- When developing this package locally, prefer a tarball (`npm pack`) over symlinks to avoid version/cache issues.
-- Falls selektoren (data-testid) abweichen, passe sie in deinem Fork/Projekt an.
+- If selectors (data-testid) differ, adjust them in your fork/project.

-## Versionshinweise
+## Version notes

-- 3.x: Umbenennung des Subpath-Exports von `auth.setup.with` zu `auth.setup` und Umstellung auf eine reine Funktion mit Signatur `(page, options)`.
+- 3.x: Renamed subpath export from `auth.setup.with` to `auth.setup` and switched to a pure function `(page, options)`.

-## Lizenz
+## License

 ISC